Vietnam.vn - Nền tảng quảng bá Việt Nam

 Immediately after graduating, go find a part-time job.

-The charity house sign was used to patch the hole in the wall near the roof to keep the sun out.
-The cement roof had some light shining through because of the holes.
+The charity house sign was used to patch up the hole in the wall near the roof to keep out the sun.
+The cement roof had some light coming through because of the hole.
 The kitchen was connected to the bathroom, temporarily covered with an old bed sheet and some cardboard.

 The girl understood her family situation better than anyone else, so as soon as she received her admission results, she went online to try to contact shops near the school.
 However, all of them refused because Thuong only applied for a part-time job.
-Thuong had paid the tuition and a few other payments of over 9 million VND from her mother, leaving her with less than a million VND in her pocket.
+With the 10 million her mother borrowed, Thuong paid her tuition and a few other payments of more than 9 million, leaving her with less than a million in her pocket.

 Because her family was poor, Thuong was allowed to stay in the dormitory.
 On the second day in Hue, the girl immediately looked for a job.
 Without a vehicle, she just walked around the school, stopping at every shop she saw.
-After walking from morning to afternoon, Thuong finally found a grocery store that needed workers.
+She walked from morning to afternoon until her legs were tired, but she finally found a grocery store that needed workers.

 The girl applied for a job on the third day she arrived in Hue.
 The owner of the restaurant let the poor student work by the hour depending on her class schedule.
 For each hour of work, Thuong was paid 14,000 VND.
 "I'm used to hardship, I'm not afraid of a little more.
-If one job isn't enough, I'll find more work online or I can work at home early or late at night.
+If one job is not enough, I'll find more work online or I can work at home early or late.
 I just feel sorry for my mother who's home alone, if she gets sick, who will take care of her?" - Thuong worried.

 Your future is also my hope